leanix/leanix-custom-reports/pathfinder/vtables/appmap2etom/README.md

 # AppMap 2 eTOM

-Shows a table with the mapping of Business Capability and Process framework.
+Shows a table outlining relations between the AppMap framework and eTOM entities.

 ## Table of Contents